ErnstHot/ehSelectionSets/README.md

 # ehSelectionSets

-Save selections of objects and change all their attributes at once.
+Save selections of objects and change attributes on all of them at once.

 Avoid having to tediously select the same large set of objects more than once.